Israel World Jewry Bureau

 The American Joint Distribution Committee (JDC) (in the FSU)

-The world’s leading Jewish humanitarian organization that provides assistance to needy elderly in the Former Soviet Union breaking the cycle of poverty and connecting them to a caring Jewish community.
+The Joint Distribution Committee (JDC) is the world’s leading Jewish humanitarian organization that provides assistance to needy elderly in the Former Soviet Union, breaking the cycle of poverty and connecting them to a caring Jewish community.

 The Jaffa Institute

-The Jaffa Institute is a Social services agency that assissts severely disadvantaged children and their families, without distinction of religion or national origin, from the impoverished communities of Jaffa, South Tel Aviv, Bat Yam, and Bet Shemesh in Israel.
+The Jaffa Institute is a social services agency that assists severely disadvantaged children and their families, without distinction of religion or national origin, from the impoverished communities of Jaffa, South Tel Aviv, Bat Yam, and Bet Shemesh in Israel.
+The Jaffa Institute’s vision is to create a community in which children are nourished, educated and supported so that they become strong contributors to Israeli society.
+They work to provide program participants with the educational, nutritional, therapeutic, and social enrichment they need to escape the cycle of intergenerational poverty.

 Women's Spirit